Evening with the Experts

 Breon Derby-BHSU & Krista Caldwell-ECCMarch 3: Importance of Social Emotional Learning

-Anne Meeker Watson-Sing, Play, Love & Kayla Herbener-ECC
+Anne Meeker Watson-Sing, Play, Love & Kayla Herbener-ECCApril 7: Professionalism in Early Childhood

 Dr. Rudia Kihura & Rose Ludeman-ECC